EmailLinkedIn

 Welcome to My Website!

-Damage vs. Risk Perception: Why Do House Prices Recover After Hurricanes
+Damage vs. Risk Perception: Why Do House Prices Recover After Hurricanes?
+(Draft, Poster ), Revise & Resubmit at Journal of Regional Science

 Conference Presentations: